Istanbul Food Guide

 Photo credit: Balkan Lokantası

-Mistakes made by tourists number one: walking past one of the most amazing restaurants due to its plain exterior appearance.
+Tourist mistake number one: walking past one of the city’s best restaurants because of its plain exterior.

-Hosting a stunning, polychromatic array of main dishes and desserts, an English/Turkish menu with a large selection of dishes from all around Turkey, with an intense flavor that’ll knock you into next week, this budget-friendly place is as secret as the recipe for cola.
+Behind that exterior waits a long, colorful array of main dishes and desserts, an English and Turkish menu, and a selection drawn from all around Turkey.
+This budget-friendly place stays as well guarded as the recipe for cola.

 Address: Katip Mustafa Çelebi, Büyük Parmakkapı Sk.
 No:1, 34433 Beyoğlu/İstanbul